-9f - Recording Information
+A.9.6 - Recording Information

-S-200 Select information from oral, visual, material, print, or electronic sources.
-S-303 Revise ideas and opinions based on new information.
+Â Skills \checkmark 4-S-200 Select information from oral, visual, material, print, or electronic sources.
+4-S-303 Evaluate personal assumptions based on new information and ideas.

 As students are engaged in inquiry and research, they need to experience various strategies for recording and organizing acquired information.
 Strategies may include drawing, simple note-making skills, process notes, Slim Jims, concept maps, or graphic representations.
 Additional information on information processing strategies may be found in Success for All Learners (Manitoba Education and Training, 1996b, p.
 6.49) and "Strategies That Make a Difference" (Manitoba Education and Training, 1996a, pp. 59-64 and 114-117).
 As students develop a repertoire of strategies, they become able to choose the most appropriate method related to the purpose and the type of information.